openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-backup.svg" alt="Smiley face" style="width:200px;">

 Backup and restore of OpenEBS volumes work with the recent Kubernetes backup and restore solution such as VMware velero (or HeptIO Ark).
-Data backup to object storage targets such as S3 or Minio can be built using OpenEBS incremental snapshot capability.
+Data backup to object storage targets such as S3 or MinIO can be built using OpenEBS incremental snapshot capability.
 This storage level snapshotting and backup saves a lot bandwidth and storage space as only the incremental data is used for backup.

 <hr>